A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Problem Setting and Related Works

-\textbf{Adversarial Loss}: In order to make the reconstructed SR image more realistic, Generative Adversarial Networks (GANs~\cite{goodfellow2014generative}) have been proposed and introduced into various computer vision tasks.
+\textbf{Adversarial Loss}: To make the reconstructed SR image more realistic, Generative Adversarial Networks (GANs~\cite{goodfellow2014generative}) have been introduced into the SISR task.
 Specifically, GAN is composed of a generator and a discriminator.
 The generator is responsible for generating fake samples, and the discriminator is used to determine the authenticity of the generated samples.
 For example, the discriminative loss function based on cross-entropy is proposed by SRGAN~\cite{ledig2017photo}:

 where $G(I_{LQ})$ is the reconstructed SR image, $G$ and $D$ represent the Generator and the Discriminator, respectively.